SaadAttieh/auto-arg-parse/readme.md

     auto& someArg = argParser.add<ComplexFlag>("--flag", Policy::OPTIONAL, "")
     .add<Arg<int>>("someArg", Policy::MANDATORY, "");
     ```
+* You should __never__ need to copy or copy-initialise a flag or argument object.
+Only maintain references where possible.  e.g. `auto& arg = ...` not `auto arg = ...`
     Since `someArg` is a mandatory argument on `--flag`, you can test if a value for `someArg` exists by testing, `if (someArg)`.
 You need not test the flag itself, though that is of course up to you.

-## Constructors and  Copy Constructors:
+## Are there restrictions on the type of an argument `arg<T>`?
-The argument types must be default constructible.
+Here, `T` must be default constructible and movable.
 It need not be copyable.
-If you are getting an error due to a missing copy constructor, first check that you are not copy-initialising arguments (`auto& arg = ...` not `auto arg = ...`).
+If you are getting an error due to a missing copy constructor, first check that you are not copy-initialising arguments (you should be doing `auto& arg = ...` not `auto arg = ...`).
 If you are still getting an error, please report it as a bug.

-## Built-in and User Defined Converters:
+## How do I parse an argument of a type other than string or int:

 So far, parsing args of type `Arg<int>` or `Arg<std::string>` require no further work, they will trigger built-in converters.

 However, if you wish to parse an argument of an unsupported type, you have two options: